youquanl/Segment-Any-Point-Cloud/README.md

 ## Getting Started
-Kindly refer to [GET_STARTED.md](docs/document/GET_STARTED.md) to learn more usage about this codebase.
+Kindly refer to [GET_STARTED.md](docs/document/GET_STARTED.md) to learn more usage of this codebase.

 ## Main Result